fara-pug/fara-pug/index.md

 and then *mustardfiend* chimes in thus:

 > I had something similar happen to me in a past run, where I rested
 > overnight at a castle.
-WOke up, had a bunch of good stuff swiped, and there was
+Woke up, had a bunch of good stuff swiped, and there was
 > a random commoner just standing there with those very items.
 Tried stealing them
 > back, which didn't work, and they started running away.
 Out of desperation, I
 > yelled at them, hoping the guards would dogpile the thief.
 They dropped the